 2. PREPARE THEIR TOOLS

 Before throwing your software developer into the deep end, make sure you give them the gear they’ll need to survive.
-Before they start their first day, send them a list of tools—applications, programs, etc.—that they’ll need for the project so that they have time to download and install them.
+Before they start their first day, send them a list of tools—applications, programs, etc.—that they’ll need for the software development project so that they have time to download and install them.
 If it’s a paid software, make sure to send them your company logins or existing license so that they’re not hit with charges.

 You should also include general programs used by your company for scheduling, communication, project organization, and the like.
 If they’ll be using your company’s equipment, prepare an account for them with matching credentials and keep it all on one handy document.